jianzhnie/open-chatgpt/README.md

 ### Training the Reward Model

 Our reward model is trained on a collected human quality judgement dataset.
-The model maps given posts and candidate summaries to a reward _r_.
+The model maps given posts and candidate summaries to a reward r.

 We will initialize the reward model from the SFT model and attach a randomly initialized linear head to output a scalar value on top.